ansible/awx/docs/notification_system.md

 * Test single and multiple channels and good formatting of the message.
 Note that slack notifications only contain the minimal information.

-### Test Service

-Any user of the Ansible Slack service can create a bot integration (which is how this notification is implemented).
-Remember to invite the bot to the channel first.

 ## Mattermost